Race Facts – Azerbaijan Grand Prix

 The inaugural 2016 event was attended by just 30,000 fans over three days.
 Attendance over the weekend rose to 71,541 in 2017, an increase of 138%, before rising over 30% again at the 2018 Azerbaijan Grand Prix.
 The figure dropped by around 9,000 in 2019 to 85,000 spectators.

 Baku remains one of the least-attended races on the F1 calendar.
-The low attendances can be attributed to a lower than usual number of grandstand seats, plus the fact that tickets are relatively unaffordable for local fans
+The low attendances can be attributed to a lower than usual number of grandstand seats, plus the fact that tickets are relatively unaffordable for local fans.
 Nevertheless, attendance figures are growing at the Azerbaijan Grand Prix, with an increase in international visitor numbers.

-Race organisers reported that all grandstand seats sold out for the 2023 race, leading to a record-breaking attendance figure for the event.
+Race organisers reported that all grandstand seats sold out for the 2023 race, leading to an undisclosed record-breaking attendance figure for the event.
+Grandstand capacity was increased by 35% for the 2024 Azerbaijan Grand Prix.

 About Baku City Circuit